 In the main compartment, the two main makeup products I take with me are my cushion compact and concealer.

 I don’t really feel the need to retouch most of my makeup during the day and hardly ever do this but I always carry around 1 cushion foundation just in case.
 It has a handy mirror and if my foundation ever does look bad or wipes off, its easy to have a cushion for a quick touch up.
 It also contains SPF which is a good way to reapply sunscreen on a particularly sunny day.
-At the moment I’m using the Urban Decay Naked Skin Glow cushion compact as I’m testing it out for an upcoming review.
+At the moment I’m using the Urban Decay Naked Skin Glow cushion compact.

 Having concealer is a must for me.
 This is really the only makeup re-application I do during the day if I breakout with a spot or two.
 I always default to The Saem Cover Perfection Tip Concealer because of its great coverage and smooth application.
 Not too creamy or liquid.
 (Luckily I’ve not had to use this at all in the past few months).